anoopkcn/zenv/README.md

 Output:

 ```
-Usage: zenv <command> [environment_name|id] [options]
+Usage: zenv <command> [name|id] [options]

 Manages Python virtual environments based on zenv.json configuration.

 Commands:
   init [name] [desc]         Initializes a new 'zenv.json' in the current directory.
                              Creates a 'test' environment if 'name' is not provided.
                              Use to start defining your environments[z].

   setup <name>               Creates and configures the virtual environment for '<name>'.
                              Builds the environment in '<base_dir>/<name>' as per 'zenv.json'.
                              This is the primary command to build an environment.

   activate <name|id|.>       Outputs the activation script path for an environment.
                              To use: source $(zenv activate <name|id|.>)

   run <name|id|.> <command>  Executes a <command> within the specified isolated environment.
                              Does NOT require manual activation of the environment.

   cd <name|id|.>             Outputs the project directory path for an environment.
                              To use: cd $(zenv cd <name|id|.>)

   list                       Lists registered environments accessible on this machine.

   list --all                 Lists all registered environments.

   register <name>            Adds the environment '<name>' (from current 'zenv.json') to the
                              global registry[a], making it accessible from any location.

   deregister <name|id|.>     Removes an environment from the global registry.
                              The virtual environment files are NOT deleted.

   rename <old|id> <new>      Renames an environment from 'old' to 'new'.
                              Updates the registry, renames the virtual environment directory,
                              updates generated scripts, and updates any associated Jupyter kernels.
                              Preserves all configuration and metadata.

   validate [config]          Validates the configuration file.
 If no arguent provided it
                              will validate the 'zenv.json' file in the current directory.
                              Reports errors with line numbers and field names if found.

   log <name|id|.>            Displays the setup log file for the specified environment.

   alias <subcommand>         Manages environment aliases for easier access:
     create <alias> <env>     Creates an alias for an environment.
     remove <alias>           Removes an existing alias.
     list                     Lists all defined aliases.
     show <alias>             Shows what environment an alias points to.

   jupyter <subcommand>       Manages Jupyter kernels for environments:
     create <env_name>        Creates a Jupyter kernel for the specified environment.
     remove <env_name>        Removes the Jupyter kernel for the specified environment.
     list                     Lists all zenv-managed Jupyter kernels.
     check                    Checks if Jupyter is installed and available.

   python <subcommand>        (Experimantal feature) Manages Python installations:
     install <version>        Downloads and installs a specific Python version for zenv.
     pin <version>            Sets <version> as the pinned Python for zenv to prioritize.
     list                     Shows Python versions installed and managed by zenv.

   version, -v, --version     Prints the installed zenv version.

   help, --help               Shows this help message.

 Options for 'zenv setup <name>':
   --init                     Creates and populates 'zenv.json' file before 'zenv setup'.
                              Convenient for creating and setting up in one step.

   --dev                      Installs the current directory's project in editable mode.
                              Equivalent to 'pip install --editable .' command.

   --uv                       Uses 'uv' instead of 'pip' for package operations.
                              Ensure 'uv' is installed and accessible.

   --no-host                  Bypasses hostname validation during setup.
                              Equivalent to "target_machines": ["*"] in zenv.json.
                              Use if an environment should be set up regardless of the machine.

   --python                   Use the zenv-pinned Python for creating environment.
                              Ignores the default Python priority[b] list.

   --force                    Forces reinstallation of all dependencies.
                              Useful if dependencies from loaded modules cause conflicts.

   --no-cache                 Disables the package cache when installing dependencies.
                              Ensures fresh package downloads for each installation.

   --jupyter                  Creates a Jupyter kernel for the environment after setup.
                              Equivalent to running 'zenv jupyter create <name>' after setup.

 [z] Configuration (zenv.json):
   The 'zenv.json' file is a JSON formatted file that defines your environments.